purpleorchid360/KMHinstitute2021/content/bachelors-of-science/laboratory.md

 ### Career Options

-This course gives rise to a rather recent and attractive career option in the form of medical laboratory technologists who are entrusted with the responsibility to maintain blood banks, perform and analyze clinical bio-chemistry, hematology, immunology and microbiology tests.
-Self-employment opportunities as well as option to pursue higher studies: M.Sc. in medical laboratory technology are also available to the candidates.
+This course gives rise to a rather recent and attractive career option in the form of medical laboratory technologists who will have options to join as perform and analyze clinical biochemistry, hematology, immunology, microbiology tests, histopathology in India & abroad.
+They could serve as

+- **Laboratory Technologists** - Government and private medical colleges, Superspeciality hospitals, Blood banks, Stand-alone laboratories, biotech companies and research institutions always have vacancies for lab technologists.
+The technologists could branch out into a single specialty such as Biochemist Technologist and Clinical Pathology Technologist.
+They could also join as Blood bank technologists in the department of Transfusion medicine.
+- Depending on their performance there could be a rapid ascend in their career path to Senior positions such as **Senior lab technician/Technical assistant, Senior technical assistant/technical supervisor, Research associate and Lab manager**.
+- **Laboratory Medical Coders** - who work to encode the medical charts and records of patients and assigning each lab procedure with an accurate and corresponding medical code.
+- **Quality Management executive/ Quality manager**- Hospitals and Laboratories will be eager in selecting candidates who have undergone their training in Institutes attached to NABL accredited laboratories.
+- **Application Specialists** in the Manufacturing/Service sectors of laboratory equipment’s
+- **Tutor in educational instituitons**
+- **Overseas opportunities** in abundance
+- **Post-graduation options** include
+  - MSc Mlt
+  - MSc clinical chemistry
+  - MSc clinical microbiology
+  - PGD in biomedical lab technology
+  - PG in health care administration, hospital management
+- Lab technicians can also go for specialisation such as **Cytotechnologist** who have focus on a general variety of diseases found by using a microscope to detect abnormalities in human body cells.
+  The average remuneration for a radiography technologist ranges 2.4 – 3.5 LPA.

 ### Medium